-This week the nation is celebrating Independence Day.
-We are fortunate to be able to have the right to life, liberty and the pursuit of happiness.
-Independence Day happens daily for thousands of women when they get their divorce decree.
+While the nation normally celebrates our independence in July, Independence Day happens every day for thousands of women when they get their divorce decree.
 They declare their independence from a bad relationship, stifling obligations, and much more.

 Listen to our podcast “Woman’s Guide to Financial Independence After Divorce” with Laurie Itkin.

 The biggest declaration of independence is the financial kind.
 In theory, it sounds good to be financially independent but what are you really getting into?
 There are pros and cons of financial independence.
 Let’s explore.

 But first, here are a few tips to get back on your feet financially after your divorce.